Cowhide Cleaning and Curling

 You can wipe the cowhide hair smoothly in the direction of the hair with a damp (but not wet) cloth with mild soap and water.
 Do not soak the cowhide or get it too wet.
 DO NOT wash in a washing machine or dry clean.

-Brushing your cowhide rug with a hard plastic brush (like a scrubbing brush) helps to keep the hair soft and fluffy and helps to remove dust and dirt.
+Brushing your cowhide rug with a hard plastic brush (like a scrubbing brush) helps to keep the hair soft and fluffy and helps to remove dust and dirt from under the hair.

 For common spills like red wine, coffee, tea, juice, food, soup, urine and vomit - soak up liquid spills with a paper towel or sponge immediately.
 Remove solid matter with the blunt edge of knife by scraping gently in the direction of the hair.
-Then wipe the cowhide hair with a damp (but not wet) sponge or cloth using mild soapy solution.
+Then wipe the cowhide hair with a damp (but not wet) sponge or cloth using mild non-alkaline soapy solution.
 You can wipe and rub the hair vigorously in any direction.
-Finally clean with a damp cloth using a diluted 5% white vinegar and 95% water solution, this balances the PH levels and helps to eliminate unpleasant odours.
+Finally for animal accidents use a diluted 5% white vinegar and 95% water solution as the final rinse water, this balances the pH levels back to neutral and helps to eliminate unpleasant odours.

 Cowhide rugs do not like to be damp or wet for long periods, please avoid this.
 On a sunny day you can put your cowhide rug outside with the underside facing the sun to air out.
 Store cow skin rugs in a dry well ventilated place, preferably rolled around a cardboard tube core with a clean cotton sheet to protect from dust and dirt while in storage.